 Negative half Cycle

-During the negative half cycle, the diode D1 is reverse biased and no current flow through capacitor C1.
-Moreover, the diode D2 is forward biased and the capacitor C2 charges the supply voltage.
+During the negative half cycle, the diode D1 is reverse biased, and no current flows through capacitor C1.
+Moreover, the diode D2 is forward-biased, and the capacitor C2 charges the supply voltage.

 Voltage Tripler and Quadrupler Circuit